Lavocatia

 Lavocatia is a genus of extinct mammal from the Lower Cretaceous of Spain.
 It was a member of the also extinct order Multituberculata, and lived alongside of dinosaurs.
 Like most Mesozoic mammals, it was a shrewish-sized animal.
 It's in the suborder "Plagiaulacida" and family Pinheirodontidae.
-The genus Lavocatia was named by J. I. Canudo and G. Cuenca in 1996 based on a single tooth, with the generic epithet in honor of French paleontologist René Lavocat and the specific epithet a reference to the town of Alfambra.
+The genus Lavocatia was named by J. I. Canudo and G. Cuenca in 1996 based on a single tooth, with the generic name in honor of French paleontologist René Lavocat and the specific epithet a reference to the town of Alfambra.

 The species Lavocatia alfambrensis is known from the Barremian-age Camarillas Formation of Galve, Spain.
 This genus is apparently differentiated by the number of cusps on the tooth; 15.
 Also referred to in the reference is Peramura.
 This was a more "advanced" group of mammals, possibly ancestral to ourselves (see Peramus).